Three Is: Independence, Impartiality and Integrity

 Guidance for Judicial Office Holders

 The Equal Treatment Bench Book is an extensive document which functions as a key work of reference for the judiciary on the matter of equal treatment for all, covering in detail topics such as ethnicity, religion, disability, sexuality, gender, and more.
 It is continuously updated to reflect changing social circumstances and to include areas of newer, growing research.
 More recent additions include sections on modern slavery and multicultural communication.
 JOHs refer to the text for assistance on how best they can tailor conduct and communication styles to create a professional and inclusive courtroom environment.
-In July 2022 an interim revision of the book was issued, which you can access by clicking here: Equal Treatment Bench Book – Courts and Tribunals Judiciary.
+You can read the latest version of the Equal Treatment Bench Book on the judicial website.

 The Guide to Judicial Conduct explains these principles to judges, and provides practical guidance on a wide range of everyday situations.